chhsdata/dataplaybook/2_analyze.md

 ___

-## Part B: Review — Facts, Stats, and Trends
+## <a name="review"></a> Part B: Review — Facts, Stats, and Trends

 Data analysis can be daunting for the first-time data analyst.
 To simplify the vast work of  data science, we’ll stick to the “facts-stats-trends” framework:
-1. Facts are counts, sums, and numbers.
+>1. **Facts** are counts, sums, and numbers.
-2. Stats are basic descriptive statistics  (mean, median, mode, distribution)
+>2. **Stats** are basic descriptive statistics  (mean, median, mode, distribution)
-3. Trends are found by comparing data between two points in time or groups (e.g. percent change, percent different)
+>3. **Trends** are found by comparing data between two points in time or groups (e.g. percent change, percent different)
     * You can compare **across time** in the same group (*longitudinal*), or **between groups** in the same time period (*cross-sectional*)

 ### Facts

-Facts are useful for providing a **high-level summary** of your data or methods. (*e.g. How many participants completed your program?
+>Facts are useful for providing a **high-level summary** of your data or methods. (*e.g. How many participants completed your program?
 What was the average calorie intake of participants  at 4 weeks?*)

   * Facts can **contextualize** your data as percentages, fractions, or rates (*e.g. 100 participants  completed the program out of  150 = 67% completion rate*)
   * If you ever had benchmark measurements or metrics to set a baseline for your data, you can  compare facts with those to assess **whether some intervention was successful.** (*E.g. Only 80/150 participants  completed the program prior to our change in outreach.
 Thus, we increased completion by nearly 14% through this project.*)

 ### Stats

-Gathering meaningful statistics about your data is essential to gaining a deeper understanding into the impacts it had on your users.
+>Gathering meaningful statistics about your data is essential to gaining a deeper understanding into the impacts it had on your users.
 Even basic statistical transformations can reveal surprising patterns in your data.

   * Simply put, stats present high-level summaries and suggest implications of your data
   * Often the basis of simple charts and tables